 With Ricciardo heading to Renault, Max is joined by Pierre Gasly in 2019.
 Like the Dutchman, the French racer is fast, full of his own importance and with a sizeable chip on his shoulder.
 If nothing else, Christian Horner and Helmut Marko will have their work cut out trying to keep the two drivers from one another's throats... all the more reason why the amiable Ricciardo will be sorely missed.

-Whether we see him step up a notch this season will very much depend on how competitive the Red Bull-Honda package proves to be, while learning from said process will either improve Max as a driver or cause further meltdowns.
-Either way, it is very much up to him.
+Whether we would see him step up a notch in 2019 very much depended on how competitive the Red Bull-Honda package proved to be, while learning from said process would either improve the Dutchman as a driver or cause further meltdowns.
+Either way, it was very much up to him.